 A proactive approach to pharmacy management

 Today, businesses usually rely on digital systems for the data they need.
 But when it comes to guiding the actual work people do, most still rely on pen and paper.
-Meaning process adherence and compliance is patchy, with the records unreliable.
-Using technology to improve work management can bring efficiencies.
-Whether this be for routines around medicine management or for processes that ensure patient safety.
+As a result, process adherence and compliance are patchy, leading to unreliable records.
+Connected Workflow Management can bring efficiencies, whether for medicine management routines or for processes that ensure patient safety.

-Automated temperature monitoring and digitised checklists via work management technology can reduce paper driven, manual processes.
-This saves staff time, allowing them to focus on patient lead healthcare tasks.
+Automated temperature monitoring and digitised checklists via Connected Workflow Management can reduce paper-driven, manual processes.
+This saves time, allowing staff to focus on patient-led healthcare tasks.
 Technology is an enabler, making working practice more efficient.
 Real-time visibility of data, stored centrally can bring efficiencies across your pharmacy team.

 Real-time reporting via technology enables greater responsiveness.
-In the immediate term when corrective action is needed quickly to safe-guard valuable stock, or as part of on-going improvements, when identifying how to stream-line work to enable a more patient centric service.
+Team leaders can immediately see when corrective action is needed quickly to safeguard valuable stock.
+And as part of ongoing improvement programme, the data helps identify ways to streamline work and enable a more patient-centric service.

 Customer and patient focus

-Automating processes, means you can free up staff from non-added value activities, freeing them to care for patients and do their main tasks.
+Automating processes, means you can free up staff from non-added value activities, freeing them to care for patients and focus on their core tasks.

 Today the public trust in retail pharmacy is under pressure from online providers.
-For high street pharmacies to retain business they need to demonstrate the value of their service, gaining public trust.
+For high street pharmacies to retain business they need to demonstrate the value of their service and gain public trust.
 The temperature of each fridge in every pharmacy around the country needs to be carefully monitored to ensure safe storage.
 Processes that protect patient safety and confidentiality need to be robust.
 And now, with GPhC publishing inspection reports, people can make informed decisions when choosing their pharmacy service.

 Related blog posts